 If we initiate legal proceedings against a third-party to enforce a patent covering one of our products or product candidates, should such a patent issue, the defendant could counterclaim that the patent covering our product or product candidate is invalid or unenforceable.
 In patent litigation in the United States, defendant counterclaims alleging invalidity or unenforceability are commonplace.
 Grounds for a validity challenge could be an alleged failure to meet any of several statutory requirements, including lack of novelty, obviousness, written description or non-enablement.
 Grounds for an unenforceability assertion could be an allegation that someone connected with prosecution of the patent withheld information material to patentability from the USPTO, or made a misleading statement, during prosecution.
 Third parties also may raise similar claims before administrative bodies in the United States or abroad, even outside the context of litigation.
 Such mechanisms include re-examination, post grant review, inter partes review and equivalent proceedings in foreign jurisdictions.
 An adverse determination in any of the foregoing proceedings could result in the revocation or cancellation of, or amendment to, our patents in such a way that they no longer cover our products or product candidates.
 The outcome following legal assertions of invalidity and unenforceability is unpredictable.
 With respect to the validity question, for example, we cannot be certain that there is no invalidating prior art, of which the patent examiner and we were unaware during prosecution.
-If a defendant or third party were to prevail on a legal assertion of invalidity or unenforceability, we could lose at least part, and perhaps all, of the patent protection on our business.
+If a defendant or third party were to prevail on a legal assertion of invalidity or unenforceability, we could lose at least part, and perhaps all, of the patent protection on one or more of our products and product candidates.
+Such a loss of patent protection could have a material adverse impact on our business.

 In addition, in January 2013, Pepscan filed a notice of opposition in respect of European patent 2 257 624, which is a foundational patent that is directed to our technology platform.
 In June 2015, the European Patent Office issued a decision to maintain this patent as granted and rejecting Pepscan's opposition.
 Pepscan subsequently filed a notice of appeal to revoke the patent in its entirety, along with supporting materials.
 We filed a reply requesting that the appeal be dismissed.
+A hearing before the Board of Appeal has been scheduled for December 16, 2020.
 In April 2015, Pepscan filed a notice of opposition in respect of European patent 2 474 613, which is a divisional patent that is directed to extensions of our technology platform.
-In February 2017, the European Patent Office issued a decision to maintain this patent in its amended form, which upheld this patent.
-Pepscan subsequently filed a notice of appeal to revoke the patent in its entirety, along with supporting materials.
+In February 2017, the European Patent Office issued a decision to maintain this patent in its entirety, along with supporting materials.
 We also filed a Notice of Appeal contesting the amendments to the patent required by the decision of the Opposition Division along with supporting materials.
 As of the filing date of this Quarterly Report on Form 10-Q, no final decision has been issued by the European Patent Office in respect of these appeals.
 If we are unable to prevail against these challenges, our intellectual property estate may be materially harmed, which would impair our ability to establish competitive barriers to entry in the form of intellectual property protections.